hilbix/tino/howto/docker.md

 If you do not do this, you fail in scaling it up to the world.

-This is OK for things like I do for just myself.
-But this certainly not OK for things which are meant to be used everywhere by everybody.
+This is OK to invent complex things like I do for just myself.
+But a high complexity certainly is not OK for things, which are meant to be used everywhere by everybody.

-Things can be complex, but must have the possibly most easy start as possible.
+Things can be complex in the inside, but outside must have the possibly most easy start as there is possible to archive!

 > Why not just `docker make [-f Dockerfile]`?
 Compare: `make [-f Makefile]`.
 >
 > Basic `make` is quite as easy as it probably can get.
-Why is Docker so complex in contrast to this?
+Why is Docker so complex (at the outside) in contrast to `make`?